Corey Bailey

 warrant the cost of an external hard drive.
 Know that the CD format is yesterday’s

-technology and will disappear from the marketplace soon so, make sure that you can
+technology and will disappear from the marketplace soon so, make sure that you

-about $40.00 US, you can get 45 or more Gigabytes of data space.
+quantities but for about $40.00 US, you can get 45 or more Gigabytes of data

-If you want to write on them, make sure to use felt tip pens designed for writing on
+space.
+Be careful about labeling the discs.
+If you want to write on them, make sure

-storage.
-Despite the 100-year claims made by the manufacturers, consider the life
+in general, particularly for long term storage.
+Despite the 100-year claims made by

-expectancy of recordable CD’s and DVD’s to be about 10 years as well.
+the manufacturers, consider the life expectancy of recordable CD’s and DVD’s to

-And, this would be stored in a controlled environment.
+be about 10 years as well.
+And, this would be stored in a controlled environment

 Off site where?

-can make the repository accessible to anyone you choose, which could be great for
+storage, you can make the repository accessible to anyone you choose, which

-sharing family history.
-Some on-line storage hosts will compress files for storage.
+could be great for sharing family history.
+Some on-line storage hosts will compress

+files for storage.
 Others will ‘zip’ the files for downloading, so be aware.
-Also know that any PC or
+Also know

-server that is powered on and connected to the internet can be hacked and the data
+that any PC or server that is powered on and connected to the internet can be

-stolen.
-If you are looking to stash your external drive(s) or a few DVD’s and you work
+hacked and the data stolen.
+If you are looking to stash your external drive(s) or a

-in an office environment, storing your off site data there (particularly in a portable fire
+few DVD’s and you work in an office environment, storing your off site data there

-safe) may be an option if allowed.
+(particularly in a portable fire safe) may be an option if allowed.

 Everything else (Group 2)

-You will still need to keep a local backup of your personal computer(s) handy for that
+You will still need to keep a local backup of your personal computer(s) handy for

-outlive the computer that you are backing up.
+probably outlive the computer that you are backing up.

 I like to use hard drive cloning software for backing up the boot drive that contains